 The quality of browser-based tools varies greatly, so here we've picked out the best online editors available today.
-Selecting the best tool will often be a case of seeing which closest meets your needs, so we've included a mixture of very basic and more advanced options.
+Selecting the right tool will often be a case of seeing which closest meets your needs, so we've included a mixture of very basic and more advanced options.

 An amazingly flexible online video editor, with royalty-free media to supplement your own movie clips, audio files and images